-Revenue in the Americas region for both the three- and six-month periods ended June 30, 2013 were negatively impacted approximately 5% by foreign currency exchange rate fluctuations.
-Year-over-year revenue growth in the region was positively impacted by strong growth in our Latin American markets, with revenue up 65% and 76% in these markets for the three- and six-month periods ended June 30, 2013, respectively.
-In the United States, revenue was up 8% for both the second quarter and first half of 2013 when compared to the same prior-year periods.
-Our Sales Leaders and Actives in this region increased 16% and 3%, respectively, compared to the prior year.
+Revenue in the Americas region for the three- and nine-month periods ended September 30, 2013 were negatively impacted approximately 7% and 5%, respectively, by foreign currency exchange rate fluctuations.
+Year-over-year revenue growth in the region was positively impacted by strong growth in our Canada and Latin American markets.
+In the United States, revenue was up 5% and 7% in the third quarter and first nine months of 2013, respectively, when compared to the same prior-year periods.
+We believe our inability to market our facial spa in the United States negatively impacted revenue in this market.
+In the third quarter of 2013, we received clearance from the United States Food and Drug Administration to market a facial spa device for over-the-counter use.
+We currently expect that the facial spa will become available for sale in the United States in the first half of 2014.
+We also expect that fourth-quarter revenue for the region will be positively impacted by the limited-time offer of ageLOC TR90.
+Our Sales Leaders and Actives in this region increased 28% and 8%, respectively, compared to the prior year.

 EMEA.
-The following table sets forth revenue for the three- and six-month periods ended June 30, 2013 and 2012 for the Europe, Middle East and Africa ("EMEA") region (U.S. dollars in millions):
+The following table sets forth revenue for the three- and nine-month periods ended September 30, 2013 and 2012 for the Europe, Middle East and Africa ("EMEA") region (U.S. dollars in millions):